Housing in multiple occupation

 - the proposed licence holder is the most appropriate person to hold the licence

-- the HMO is reasonably suitable, or can be made suitable, for occupation by the number of tenants allowed under the licence and has at least the minimum prescribed standards of amenities and facilities (including the number, type and quality of shared bathrooms, toilets and cooking facilities)
+The house of multiple occupation (HMO) needs to be, or can be made to be, reasonably suitable for the occupation by the number of tenants allowed under the licence and has the minimum of facilities required by law.
+This includes the number, type and quality of shared bathrooms, toilets and cooking facilities.

 - any previous convictions relating to violence, sexual offences, drugs and fraud